SubramanyaKS/QRCodeGenerator/README.md

 # QR CODE GENERATOR
 This is a simple flask app which generate QRCode based on the input url given by the user.

+## Flask
+Flask is a web application framework written in Python.
+Armin Ronacher, who leads an international group of Python enthusiasts named Pocco, develops it.
+Flask is based on Werkzeug WSGI toolkit and Jinja2 template engine.
+Both are Pocco projects.

 ## Technology used
 * Python
 * Flask